 NET6 Code

-As for the NET6 part, we will use the MQTTnet library that we already saw in this post.
-Like in the case of the ESP32, and in the previous entries, the first thing we do is create an object to handle the management.
+Regarding the NET6 part, we will use the MQTTnet library that we already saw in this post.
+As in the case of the ESP32 and previous posts, the first thing we do is create an object to handle the management.

 internal class MqttService